adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

 dotnet run --project subscription-example
 ```

-2. Visit [https://localhost:5001/](https://localhost:5001/) to initiate a payment for a subscription.
+2. Visit `https://localhost:5001/` to buy a subscription.

 To try out subscriptions with test card numbers and payment method details, see [Test card numbers](https://docs.adyen.com/development-resources/test-cards/test-card-numbers).

-3. To test the application, enter one or multiple card details.
+3. Visit 'Shopper View' to test the application, enter one or multiple card details.
 Once the payment is authorized, you will receive a webhook notification with the recurringDetailReference!
 Enter multiple cards to receive multiple different recurringDetailReferences.

-4. These recurringDetailReferences are shown under the 'Admin Panel'.
-In this panel, you can choose to make a payment request or disable the recurringDetailReference.
+4. Visit 'Admin Panel' to find the saved recurringDetailReferences and choose to make a payment request or disable the recurringDetailReference.

 _Note: We currently store these values in a local memory cache, if you restart/stop the application these values are lost.
 However, the tokens will still persist on the Adyen Platform.
 You can view the stored payment details by going to a recent payment of the shopper: `Transactions` → `Payments` → `Shopper Details` → `Recurring: View stored payment details` in the ca-environment._